c4chucky/AssurityRepo/README.md

 ## Test Reports:

-The test reports can be found in the "test-output" folder, as the "emailable-report.html" file.
+The test reports can be found in the "_test-output_" folder, as the "_emailable-report.html_" file.